Day 1 - Arrive Inverness

 By Car: Inverness is 170miles (3 hours) north of Glasgow on the A9.
 Parking (not secure) is available in Inverness.
 You can leave your car at some accommodation we use in Inverness but please request this at the time of booking.

 Journey Planning: If travelling by public transport the website www.travelinescotland.com has an excellent journey planner.

 Onward from Glenelg: Unless you are taking the ferry across to Skye you will need to take a taxi to Shiel Bridge or Kyle of Lochalsh where you can connect with the frequent buses that run to Inverness(1h40), Fort William (1h30) and Glasgow (5h00).

 It is a requirement of booking a with Macs Adventure that you have suitable travel insurance.

-- Accommodation in carefully selected B&B's, Guest Houses and Country Inn's.
+- Accommodation in hand picked B&B's, Guest Houses and Country Inn's

 - Travel to the start or from the finish of the walk

 We are often asked the following questions and we hope that you will find the answers useful.
 Please contact us if you have any further queries.